coffeestained/about/index.md

 <div id="about"></div>

+In my free time, I like to enjoy time with my wife, friends, Twitch, gaming and a wide array of outdoorsy stuff.

 Get connected at [LinkedIn](linkedin.com/in/matthew-grady-7b752a16)

 <script>

 document.getElementById("about").innerHTML = "Hi, I'm Matthew.
-I do full-stack stuff and things from behind a monitor ( or 2, or 3 ).";
+I do solo and agile full-stack stuff and things from behind a monitor ( or 2, or 3 ).";

 const header = document.getElementsByTagName("header");
 window.onscroll = function() {headerScrollFunction()};